This chicken shawarma recipe comes complete with tabouli, homemade garlic sauce and pickled turnips, all stuffed into a warm pita.

 Storing and reheating

-Store the fillings separately in airtight containers.
-The tabouli and chicken will both last 3-4 days, and the garlic mayo should stay fresh for 7-10 days.
-Reheat the chicken in the microwave for 30 second intervals so you don’t overcook it, sprinkling some water overtop so it doesn't dry out.
+Store the fillings separately in airtight containers so they stay fresh for as long as possible.
+The taboule and chicken will both last 3-4 days and the garlic mayo should stay fresh for 7-10 days.
+Reheat the chicken in the microwave for 30 second intervals and make sure to sprinkle some water over top so it doesn't dry out.

-You can also throw leftovers into a skillet and reheat them over medium low heat with a bit of water until warmed through.
+You can also throw the leftovers into a skillet and reheat them over medium-low heat with a bit of water until warmed through.
+Then assemble your toppings with a fresh pita and enjoy!

 Freezing the chicken

-To prepare the chicken ahead of time, freeze it raw in the marinade in a plastic freezer bag.
-Take it out of the freezer the night before you want to cook it.
-It will marinate while it thaws.
+To prepare the chicken ahead of time, freeze it raw in the marinade in a freezer-safe Ziploc bag for up to 3 months.
+Take it out of the freezer the night before you want to cook it and let it defrost in the fridge overnight (it will marinade while it thaws).
 You can then cook the chicken fresh.

 You can also freeze the cooked chicken in a freezer bag or glass bowls.
-Let the chicken defrost in the fridge overnight, and then reheat accordingly.
+Let the chicken defrost in the fridge overnight and then reheat following the instructions above.

 More takeout copycat recipes